cdungca/document-classifier-final/README.md

-# Document Classifier: Initial Report and Exploratory Data Analysis
+# Document Classifier: Final Report

 This is the first part of the capstone project for [UC Berkeley Professional Certificate in Machine Learning and Artificial Intelligence](https://em-executive.berkeley.edu/professional-certificate-machine-learning-artificial-intelligence).